Zichene/ECSE-444---Final-Project/README.md

 ## DOCUMENTATION

-Two STM32 B-L4S5I-IOT01A boards will send compressed audio data over Wi-Fi.
-One board will act as the sending board, this board will interface with the DFSDM microphones on board to capture audio data.
-The other board will be receiving this data via an HTTP request, decompressing it and will use the on-board DAC module to generate a sound via a connected speaker.
+Two STM32 B-L4S5I-IOT01A boards will send filtered audio data over Wi-Fi.
+One board will act as the sending board, this board will interface with the DFSDM microphones on board to capture audio data and filter it.
+The other board will be receiving this data via an HTTP request, it and will use the on-board DAC module to generate a sound via a connected speaker.

 Boards used can be found at: https://www.st.com/en/evaluation-tools/b-l4s5i-iot01a.html